-Attendance at small group sessions is mandatory.
-(See One45), unless an absence is excused.
+Attendance at small group sessions is mandatory (See One45) unless absence is excused.
 (See Attendance and Absence - Pre-clerkship)

 In-class assessment sessions are mandatory.

-If a student must be absent for an assessment, they should contact their course administrative support person in the UGME as soon as possible and complete the application for absence form.
-(See the contact list at the beginning of the syllabus or check your Canvas course).
+If a student must be absent for a quiz or minor assessment, they should contact their course administrative support person in the UGME as soon as possible and complete the application for absence form.
+(See the contact list at the beginning of the syllabus or check your Canvas course.)